Home

 Growing onward --

 Light -- Give it bright light, but not strong sun.
 This Calla doesn't need as much direct sun as most Callas.
 It grows fine in bright shade with some dappled sunlight.
-If you choose to give it more sun, it will require more watering and feeding.
-Protect it from hot afternoon sun.
+If you choose to give it more sun, it will require more watering and feeding to look good.

 Climate -- The Hercules Calla prefers mild temperatures.
 In warmer climates, give it afternoon shade.

 Repotting -- Each time you repot it, bury it 1-2 inches (3-5 cm) deeper than before.
-After several years, it will need a very large pot, such as 10 gallons (40 liters) or more, depending on the size of the tuber.
+After several years, it may need a very large pot, such as 5-10 gallons (20-40 liters) or more, depending on the size of the tuber.

 Winter strategies -- If you bring it indoors over the winter, try to keep some or most of the leaves intact, if possible.
-Removing too many leaves may delay flowering.
+Removing too many leaves may stunt it and delay flowering.

-Fertilizing -- Feed about every 2-3 months with an all-purpose fertilizer that contains micronutrients.
+Fertilizing -- It has average fertilizer needs.
+Feed about every 2-3 months with an all-purpose fertilizer that contains micronutrients, following the dosage on the package.

 Bugs to watch for -- Spider mites (tiny "dots" under the leaves), Aphids (green ones are hard to see), snails/slugs.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.

-If any questions or problems come up, feel free to email me.
+If any questions or problems come up, feel free to contact me.

 Have fun growing it!